CFSNM/NetconfEmulator/setup_files/README.md

 In order to do so, setup_binding.sh needs to be run.
 The steps to prepare the execution are:

-1. Create a file listing the different datastores you want to be created(This datastores have to be yang files)
+1. Create a txt file listing the different yang models you want to use --> models.txt
-2. Insert into setup_files directory the pertinent yang files and all the imports they used
-3. Create a file listing all the augments of your yang modules
+2. Create a xml file with the startup configuration of your agent --> startup-cfg.xml
-4. Insert the yang files into setup_files directory
+3. Insert into setup_files directory the pertinent yang files.
-5. From setup_files directory, run setup_binding.sh like so:
+4. From setup_files directory, run setup_binding.sh like so:
 ``
-./setup_binding.sh datastores.txt augments.txt
+./setup_binding.sh models.txt startup-cfg.xml
 ``